irschad/monitoring-with-prometheus/configure-alerting/README.md

-# Prometheus Alerting with Email Notifications
+# Configure Alerting with Email Notifications

-This project demonstrates how to set up and manage alerts using Prometheus and Alertmanager with Kubernetes.
+This project demonstrates how to set up and manage alerts using Prometheus and Alertmanager with Kubernetes (Amazon EKS).
 It utilizes three key YAML configuration files: alert-rules.yaml, alert-manager-configuration.yaml, and email-secret.yaml.

 **Objective**: The setup defines monitoring rules for CPU load and Kubernetes pod crashes and sends email notifications when these alerts are triggered.